-If you’ve explored our Recipes Section, you may be familiar with our favorite Classic Chocolate Cake recipe.
-This homemade chocolate cake has been one of our most popular cake recipes over the years, and is our go-to when we need a rich, delicious chocolate cake.
+If you've explored our Recipes Section, you may be familiar with our favorite Classic Chocolate Cake recipe.
+This homemade chocolate cake has been one of our most popular cake recipes over the years, and is our go-to when we need a rich, decadent chocolate cake.

 Instead of using the reverse creaming method of mixing as we do when making layers of classic chocolate cake, we use the conventional method of mixing for our cupcakes.
 This small change makes for fluffier cupcakes!